DataSeer/snapshot-api/README.md

 # Snapshot API

 The Snapshot API allow processing of PDF documents through a verification system in respect of the OSI (Open Science Indicators).
 This project provides a Node.js REST API that implements JWT authentication and integrates with the DataSeer AI "Genshare" API for PDF processing.
-It features user-specific rate limiting, script-based user management, and secure token handling.
+It features user-specific rate limiting, script-based user management, secure token handling, S3 storage for request data, and Google Sheets integration for summary logging.

 ## Table of Contents